 When selecting an assessment for a student, keep in mind the student's purpose for enrolling in the adult education program.
-For example, the typical practice for assessing a student with the goal of obtaining a GED credential is to assess him/her in all subject areas in order to develop a solid diagnostic of the student's skills that are needed for the GED Test.
+For example, the typical practice for assessing a student with the goal of obtaining a high school equivalency credential is to assess him/her in all subject areas in order to develop a solid diagnostic of the student's skills that are needed for the GED® test or HISET® exam.
 For TABE, this means administering Reading, Math, and Language.
 However, if a student, has a goal to improve in one academic area only, an individual subject area test may be given.
 Due to the longer testing times for TABE 11&12, it may be more appropriate to test in only one or two subject areas, rather than all three.